StevePro7/SegaMasterSystemLinux/myREADME.md

 ###### ROM HACKING
 You can hack this ROM!
-Download and dump CandyKid.sms into Hex Editor, e.g. HxD, and modify the bytes:
+Download and dump Skazka.sms into Hex Editor, e.g. HxD, and modify the bytes:
 - 0x004E	Delay			Used to speed through any game delay.
 - 0x004F	Invincible		Non-zero value enables invincibility.
 - 0x0050	Current XP		Non-zero sets current experience pts.